TAKMU/Subnetting/README.md

 -Sorting pointers

 I will be trying to finish this program in the upcoming days, however I wanted to show this program to showcase my actual abilities for my resume (couldn't make it in time).
+After I finish this program, I will try and do the same program in Python.